sohampalande/Deep_Learning-Keras/README.md

 # Deep_Learning_Models-Keras
-This notebook follows a tutorial and walks in detail through all the steps of training a Sequential Model using artificial data using the Keras API.
+These notebooks go in detail through all the steps of training various Deep Learning Models using the Keras API.

-The data is first preprocessed and then used to train the model which is then validated against a cross-validation set and tested by predicting on artifical test data.
-The performance of the classification model is then evaluated by plotting a confusion matrix after which the model is saved.
+-Artifical Neural Network -Sequential Model -Convolutional Neural Netowork (using MNIST dataset)